A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Abstract

 \section{Abstract}

-The requirements for a falsifiable and non-trivial theory of consciousness significantly constrain such theories.
-Specifically, recent research on the Unfolding Argument and the Substitution Argument has given us formal tools to analyze requirements for a theory of consciousness.
-I show via a new Proximity Argument that these requirements especially constrain the potential consciousness of contemporary Large Language Models (LLMs) because of their proximity to systems that are equivalent to LLMs in terms of input/output function; yet, for these functionally equivalent systems, there cannot be \textit{any} non-trivial theory of consciousness that judges them conscious.
+Scientific theories of consciousness should be falsifiable and non-trivial.
+Recent research has given us formal tools to analyze these requirements of falsifiability and non-triviality for theories of consciousness.
+Surprisingly, many contemporary theories of consciousness fail to pass this bar, including theories based on causal structure but also (as I demonstrate) theories based on function.
+Herein, I show these requirements of falsifiability and non-triviality especially constrain the potential consciousness of contemporary Large Language Models (LLMs) because of their proximity to systems that are equivalent to LLMs in terms of input/output function; yet, for these functionally equivalent systems, there cannot be \textit{any} falsifiable and non-trivial theory of consciousness that judges them conscious.
 This forms the basis of a disproof of contemporary LLM consciousness.
 I then show a positive result, which is that theories of consciousness based on (or requiring) continual learning do satisfy the stringent formal constraints for a theory of consciousness in humans.
 Intriguingly, this work supports a hypothesis: If continual learning is linked to consciousness in humans, the current limitations of LLMs (which do not continually learn) are intimately tied to their lack of consciousness.